(CNN) -- Here's some background information about Salmonella.

 January 28, 2009 - 54 companies have recalled at least 431 products containing ingredients produced by the PCA facility since July 1, 2008. - PCA expands its recall to include all peanuts and peanut products processed at the Blakely plant since January 1, 2007. - Production of all peanut products at the Blakely facility stops.

-February 9, 2009 - The FBI raids PCA headquarters in Lynchburg, Va., and the Blakely plant.
+February 9, 2009 - The FBI raids PCA headquarters in Lynchburg, Virginia, and the Blakely plant.

 February 10, 2009 - PCA subsidiary Plainview Peanut Co. voluntarily closes its processing plant in Plainview, Texas, during federal and state investigations of its food safety records and procedures.
 Preliminary lab tests show the possible presence of Salmonella there too.